 Comments made during the presentation of these Metrics:

-Mr. Schagel mentioned still working on Power Plant equivalent as it relates to avoided energy costs
+Mr. Schlegel mentioned still working on Power Plant equivalent as it relates to avoided energy costs

-Mr. __________?
-Increase in Income Tax created as a result of the work of these organizations
+Mr. Shrago Increase in Income Tax created as a result of the work of these organizations

 Mr. Brown requested the establishment of Renewable Portfolio Standards (RPS) – he would like to see the efficiency standards of green house gas and RPS and add those to the metrics either in comparison to other states or even to our own standards